None

 Mammal EN Phayre's leaf monkey Trachypithecus phayrei Tanvir Ahmed N/A Bangladesh, Asia $10,000

-Mammal CR White-thighed Colobus Colobus vellerosus Christopher Dankwah A Rocha Ghana Ghana, Africa $13,000
+Mammal CR White-thighed colobus Colobus vellerosus Christopher Dankwah A Rocha Ghana Ghana, Africa $13,000

 Mammal NT Margay Leopardus wiedii Xinia Villarreal Friends of Felids Association Costa Rica, North America $5,000